 Forex Trading in The Future

 Not only has Internet technology improved vastly, with faster and more reliable connections, but Forex itself is looking more like a sophisticated gaming program than a tool for trading currencies.

-For those who enjoy it, there are numerous ways to analyse and watch Forex trends in real time, but on almost the opposite end of the scale, big increases in the growth of "social trading" are also anticipated.
+For those who enjoy it, there are numerous ways to analyse and watch Forex trends in real time, but on almost the opposite end of the scale, significant increases in the growth of "social trading" are anticipated.